Olalekan04/printf/README.md

-the printf project is a collaboration project by Bosede Olalekan and Ifeoma nlem.
+the printf project is a collaboration project for ALX SE